“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations.” – Paul Lockhart

 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
 These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 in line or above the national average, as well as a steady proportion of children demonstrating greater depth, at the end of each phase.

 Throughout each lesson formative assessment takes place and feedback is given to the children through marking and next step tasks to ensure they are meeting the specific learning objective.
 Teacher’s then use this assessment to influence their planning and ensure they are providing a mathematics curriculum that will allow each child to progress.
+Targets are used in children’s books each lesson to document progress.
+These targets are taken from the Ready to Progress Criteria for Years 1, 3, 4 and 5 and from the End of Key Stage Framework for Years 2 and 6.
 The teaching of mathematics is also monitored on a termly basis through book scrutinies, learning walks and lesson observations.
-Each term children from Year 2 and above complete a summative assessment to help them to develop their testing approach and demonstrate their understanding of the topics covered.
+Each half term children from Year 1 and above complete a summative assessment taken from ‘Power Maths’ to help them to develop their testing approach and demonstrate their understanding of the topics covered.

-By the end of KS2 we aim for children to be fluent in the fundamentals of mathematics with a conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+By the end of KS2 pupils will be fluent in the fundamentals of mathematics with a conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 They should have the skills to solve problems by applying their mathematics to a variety of situations with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.
 Children will be able to reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

 Power Maths – Key Stage 1